⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 ⚠️ What Could Go Wrong

-• Intensified regulatory scrutiny and potential new capital requirements could increase compliance costs and limit operational flexibility.
+• Heightened regulatory scrutiny and potential capital requirements could increase compliance costs and limit flexibility for capital deployment, hindering shareholder returns.

 🏢 Company Overview